BoluZeus/TechCorner-Mobile-Sales/README.md

 ```
 ![GitHub image 1](https://github.com/user-attachments/assets/1dfc0b66-ac91-416b-997e-bc0d6b514eb8)

+Findings:
+- Sales started at 153 in May 2024 and grew steadily over the months.
+- By September 2024, sales reached 916, showing an upward trend.

+Insight: The shop experienced consistent growth in sales, suggesting effective marketing or increased demand over time.

+Observations:
+- Sales increased steadily from May to September 2024.
+- There were no major drops, indicating a consistent demand for mobile phones.

-2. Sales Distribution by Customer Location
+#### 2. Sales Distribution by Customer Location

 ```
 location_sales = df["Cus.
 Location"].value_counts()